Faulty concentric neutrals on high-voltage underground cables lead to one teenage swimmer’s drowning and two others’ brain injuries.

 After numerous investigations by myself and other experts, we concluded that the dock wiring was not the cause of the electric currents in the lake water (Photo 1).
 However, I later discovered that the electric utility had major corrosion problems with the bare concentric neutrals of its high-voltage underground cables, which were buried under and around the lake where the accident occurred.
-To get a better idea of what a cable with a good and bad concentric neutral looks like, see Photo 2 on page 10.
+To get a better idea of what a cable with a good and bad concentric neutral looks like, see Photo 2.
 Although these shots come from another case — one in which the corroded neutrals caused a dairy farmer to lose many cows to disease/death as well as suffer significant loss of milk production in the remaining cows — they clearly demonstrate the difference between normal and deteriorated products.

 Up to nine years prior to the accident, the electric utility realized through concentric neutral testing procedures that the bare concentric neutrals were in a serious state of deterioration throughout the lake area and housing subdivision around the lake.
 Despite this discovery, the electric utility did not take immediate steps to fix the problem.
 Instead, it began a multi-year program of replacing the bare concentric neutral cables with new jacketed concentric neutral cables in the area.
 However, due to difficulty in installing new cable in two particular sections of underground cable under and around the lake, these sections were not replaced.